 If you opt for alcoholic or food related wedding favours, check the terms and conditions with your wedding venue, or speak to the team in advance to confirm what you are/are not permitted to distribute.

 To make your favours clear and known to your guests, we feel the best place is for your small gift to be carefully presented on the table in front of their place setting – for a little surprise as they take their seat.
 Alternatively, wedding favours can be distributed as guests leave your wedding venue at the end of the night.

 Your family and friends are there to celebrate with you both on your special day and don’t always need a “thank you” for attending – so if a wedding favour isn’t your thing or you don’t have room in your wedding budget to buy them, don’t worry!

 Should children be given different wedding favours?

-Some couples choose to give children an activity-style wedding favour to keep them busy during the afternoon.
-Examples of child-friendly wedding favours could be colouring books, a disposable camera with a list of images to take, a balloon making kit, a mini jigsaw, stickers, small games and more.
+Some couples choose to give children an activity-style wedding favour to keep them entertained during the afternoon.
+Examples of child-friendly wedding favours could be colouring books, a disposable camera with a list of images to take, a balloon-making kit, a mini jigsaw, stickers, small games, and more.

 Do my wedding favours have to match my wedding theme?

 No, your wedding favours can be whatever you choose them to be – but some couples find buying/making wedding favours to match their overall wedding theme more fun.